When it come time to buy or sell a house, most people call a real estate agent to aid in their home sale or purchase.

 Secondly, you can run into other agents along the way and is important you understand the relationship you have with each agent.

-Home buyers, I implore you to read this article on understanding real estate agency.
+Home buyers, I encourage you to read this article on understanding real estate agency.
 There are more options on how you work with an agent than you think.
 I am going discuss how a Massachusetts Real Estate Agent can work for you.

 If you don’t know what anyone of them means you need to take the time to understand: